-Outside of Ugarit, among the Ancient Near Eastern cultures of the time, the greatest number of textual finds have been discovered in tablets from Mesopotamia (see the table below), and consequently those have received scholars’ extensive attention.
-The myth’s hero in Mesopotamia is usually the moon god Sîn, who is mentioned as that culture’s patron god of cows in many texts, some of which predate the first occurrences of the myth (for most of the occurrences, see...).
-In contrast to Ugarit, the story of the moon god’s love for the cow is included, in Mesopotamia, only in incantations (and thus it is frequently labeled a historiola), and specifically, solely in incantations for a women experiencing difficulty in labor.
-Thus, in all the historiolas there is a description of the pregnant cow’s pain and her weeping, which are absent from the narrative from Ugarit.
-Discussions of those historiolas have until now focused mainly on lower criticism, meaning the question of the original version of the historiola (see principally…), although questions of literary theory and the relationship between myth and healing have also been discussed.
+Outside of Ugarit, among the ancient Near Eastern cultures, the greatest number of textual finds have been discovered in Mesopotamia (see the table below); consequently, those have received the greatest attention from scholars (see, e.g., Lambert 1965; 1969; Van Dijk 1972; Röllig 1985; Veldhuis 1991; Stol 2000: 63-64, 66-70; Farber 1987: 274-277; Bergmann 2008, 17-28; Zomer 3013; Scurlock 2014a, 2014b; Márquez Rowe 2015; Streck and Wasserman https://seal.huji.ac.il/node/7059; Ayali-Darshan 2020, forthcoming).
+The myth’s protagonist in Mesopotamia is usually the moon god Sîn, who is considered the patron god of cows in many Sumerian and Akkadian texts, some of which predate the first occurrences of the myth (for most of the occurrences, see Hall 1985).
+In contrast to the myth of Baal’s love for the heifer, the Mesopotamian myth of the moon god’s love for the heifer is included only in incantations for a women experiencing difficulty in labor (and therefore it is frequently labeled in modern research as historiola).
+Accordingly, for example, the Mesopotamian texts emphasize the pregnant heifer’s pain and her weeping, which are absent in the Ugaritic narrative, while the latter elaborates the sexual relations of the god with the heifer, which are missing from the former.

-The earliest historiola has been dated to the Early Babylonian period, and the latest to the Neo-Assyrian period, as the following table shows…
+Most of scholarly discussions regarding those Mesopotamian historiolas have focused on lower criticism, namely, searching for the original version(s) of the text (see mainly Lambert 1965; 1969; Röllig 1985; Zomer 2013; Márquez Rowe 2015).
+Nevertheless, questions of literary theory and the relationship between myth and healing practice have also been discussed (see, e.g., Veldhuis 1991; Wasserman 2013: 17-19; Couto-Ferreira 2014).
+Regarding the manuscripts’ dating, the earliest is dated to the Old Babylonian period, while the latest to the Neo-Assyrian period, as the following table shows: